rolfwessels/CoreDocker/README.md

 Sample project using .net core and docker file.

- * Integrate with travis and testing
- * Build and deploy docker file.
  * Better API with integrated website.
  * Add nbuilder back into the mix
- * decide what to do about logging, still not sold on the injection method
+ * Decide what to do about logging, still not sold on the injection method
  * Signal-r replacement.
  * Authentication - github or google would be awesome.

+ Features
+ * Simple Api
+ * Authorization
+ * Swagger
+ * MongoDB
+ * CI Appvayor && Travis
+ * Unit tests